prodasl/zkSNARK-playground/README.md

 ### A Key Take Away for zkSNARKs

-Something you need to make sure you understand about zkSNARKs is that they essentially represent a programming model.
+Something you need to make sure you understand about zkSNARKs as someone who is trying to use them for engineering or product purposes is that they essentially represent a programming model.
 If you can wrap your head around this programming model, you can effectively leverage zkSNARKs in practical applications.
 What I mean by this is that a zkSNARK requires that a computation be written as an algebraic/boolean circuit (think computational graph) in order for a zk proof to be algorithmically generated.

 If you come from a deep learning background, you should be familiar with automatic differentiation (AD).
 AD enables **exact** derivatives to be computed of any function implemented in code on a digital computer.
 How?
 Because any mathematical approximation written on a digital computer must be composed of elementary operations (i.e. +, -, *, /, **) and taking the derivative of a function composed of these operations merely requires repeated application of the chain rule to simple functions with analytic derivatives.